github-jimjim/Pynfish/README.md

    ```bash
    pyinstaller --onefile --hidden-import=chess_engine uci.py
    ```
+3. IMPORTANT: Do not set a maximum thinking time for the engine or a maximum depth.
+It will automatically search depth 4 with nnue which can take 3-15 seconds per move.

 ## Notes
 Pynfish v.0.2.0 is far from perfect and I would be very happy about any improvements ideas or a newer version of libnnueprobe